All Episodes

 We're not in the mood for it.

-So what's happening now is, and this is predictable, and I've warned you about it on several previous occasions, Republican establishment is now lashing out at the Tea Party and conservatives for being resistant and obstinate and unwilling to recognize the best deal we can get when we get it.
+Republican establishment is now lashing out at the Tea Party and conservatives for being resistant and obstinate and unwilling to recognize the best deal we can get when we get it.

-Um let the perfect stand in the way of what can be done.
+You're going to let the perfect stand in the way of what can be done.

 Ruling class.

-We've been through um we've been through all of this.
+We've been through all of this.

-It wasn't per se a mistake on Boehner's part.
+It wasn't, per se, a mistake on Boehner's part.

 Reed's plan has been corrected by the CBO too.

-CBO in scoring all these things is using the May baseline, which includes the cuts that Boehner and the GOP got.
+CBO, in scoring all these things, is using the May baseline, which includes the cuts that Boehner and the GOP got.

-So what the media have tried to make it sound like the CBO was watching over Boehner's shoulder and caught him trying to fool the American public.
+So the media have tried to make it sound like the CBO was watching over Boehner's shoulder and caught him trying to fool the American public.

 And of course they came back and said it wouldn't because two different baselines are being used.